 It is an oral medication containing dofetilide as the active ingredient.
 The formula also contains inactive ingredients of microcrystalline cellulo ...

 Cardiac risk stratification is a very broad topic but simply can be defined as an assessment used to evaluate a patient's risk of developing c ...

 Infective endocarditis is a substantial cause of morbidity and mortality in children and adolescents despite new advantages in management and proph ...

 Since the 1950s, electrical currents have been used to create predictable thermal lesions; however, the use of radiofrequency for intractable pain ...

 Abdominal Aortic Aneurysms (AAAs) are a relatively common pathology with a prevalence of 1.3% in patients over 50 years and an incidence in elderly ...

 Mediastinitis is inflammation or infection of the mediastinum.
 The mediastinum encompasses the space within the thoracic cavity, bordered by the pl ...

 F Brian Boudi MD, FACP Associate Professor University of Arizona College of Med Internal Medicine, Cardiology, Medical Genetics Phoenix AZ

 Ofek Hai DO Attending, Assistant Professor Nassau University Medical Center FACC, FACP Brooklyn NY

-Lovely Chhabra MD, FACC Assistant Professor Southern Illinois University FACC, FASE Marion IL
+Lovely Chhabra MD, FACC Assistant Professor Southern Illinois University FACC, FASE Valhalla NY

 Become a better professional with answer explanations and articles that enable you to master the material.